ResearchCodeReviewCommunity/dev-review/site/content/recipes/perform_code_review.md

 description of its context.
 Explain what problem the code solves, and how it solves it.
 Make clear the constraints you had to work with.
-If the code is part of a larger codebase, describe how it fits within the bigger logic and explicit the relationships with other parts that use it or are used by it.
+If the code is part of a larger codebase, describe how it fits within the bigger logic and make explicit the relationships with other parts that use it or are used by it.

 > **How to share code?**